17 Underrated Pizza Toppings

 Step aside, standard sausage.
 Ciao, cheese.
 Creative cooks are perking up pizza, aka America's favorite comfort food, with next-level toppings that toe the line between "oh wow!" and "are you kidding me?"
 For some, the idea is that if you can eat it, you can put it on a pizza, so we took it upon ourselves to round up some of the wackiest, weirdest pizza toppings in the world that you'll definitely want to try.
 And hey, maybe just maybe you'll be brave enough to try one of these for yourself, right in the comfort of your own kitchen.
 There's no better place to eat something new than right at home, right?

-Grab a premade pizza crust, and get going trying these crazy, out-of-the-box pizza toppings at home!
+Grab a premade pizza crust, and get going trying these out-of-the-box pizza toppings at home!

 Inspiration: Farm Fresh Feasts' Ham and Banana Pizza

-You read that right: you can add bananas to your pizza.
-Swedish snackers actually adore banana curry pizza.
+You read that right: You can add bananas to your pizza.
+Swedish snackers adore banana curry pizza.
 Yes, really!
 You can take the concept to a more American—by way of Hawaii—flavor palate.
-Think of it like the Hawaiian pizza, just switched to a different kind of yellow fruit.
+Think of it as a Hawaiian pizza but with the star ingredient switched to a different kind of yellow fruit.
 So instead of pineapple pieces, the marinara, ham, and mozzarella cheese recipe gets a pop of sweetness from banana coins.
-Plus, the banana will caramelize when it’s cooked, so you know you’re in for a golden treat when it comes out of the oven!
+Plus, the banana will caramelize when it's cooked, so you know you're in for a golden treat when it comes out of the oven!

 Inspiration: Bellissima Pizzeria in Philadelphia, Pennsylvania